wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/elohim.md

 | Elohim (Hebrew: אֱלֹהִים)    | Powerful Ones, Sky People | tbd                             |
 | Sky People                | People from the Sky       | Jean Sendy, Paul Anthony Wallis |
 | Theosites                 | Inhabitants from Theos    | Jean Sendy                      |

+## Our take

+The term Elohim is the plural form of Eloha, which means "Celestials" or "ones from the sky."
+It is the name given to the Biblical gods who are believed to be a highly advanced civilization capable of interstellar travel, terraforming planets, and synthesizing life.
+The Hebrew word Elohim is a cognate of the older Akkadian term ilum, which is written with the Sumerogram 𒀭, meaning "sky."
+The argument that the term Elohim in the Hebrew Bible refers to a group of beings that were not strictly divine but rather a class of powerful, advanced beings from the celestial sky who interacted with humanity is not so unsound anymore once one starts reading the Bible as _Schliemann read Homer_.

 ## See also